 In addition to the extensive regulation we are subject to in the United States, one of our subsidiaries, Artisan Partners UK LLP, is authorized and regulated by the U.K. Financial Conduct Authority, which is responsible for the conduct of business and supervision of financial firms in the United Kingdom.
 The Central Bank of Ireland imposes requirements on UCITS funds subject to regulation by it, including Artisan Global Funds, as do the regulators in certain other markets in which shares of Artisan Global Funds are offered for sale, and with which we are required to comply.
 We are also subject to regulation internationally by the Australian Securities and Investments Commission, where we operate pursuant to orders of exemption, and by various Canadian regulatory authorities in the Canadian provinces where we operate pursuant to exemptions from registration.
-Our business is also subject to the rules and regulations of the countries in which we conduct investment management activities, including the countries in which our investment strategies make investments.
+Our business is also subject to the rules and regulations of the countries in which we market our funds or services and conduct investment management activities, including the countries in which our investment strategies make investments.
 We may become subject to additional regulatory demands in the future to the extent we expand our business in existing and new jurisdictions.
-See "Risk Factors-Risks Related to our Industry-We are subject to continual change, and regulatory developments designed to increase oversight may adversely affect our business."
+See "Risk Factors-Risks Related to our Industry-We are subject to extensive regulation" and "Risk Factors-Risks Related to our Industry-The regulatory environment in which we operate is subject to continual change, and regulatory developments designed to increase oversight may adversely affect our business."